thycotic/dsv-docs/product/cli-ref/policy.md

-﻿[title]: # (Permissions)
+﻿[title]: # (Policy)
 [tags]: # (DevOps Secrets Vault,DSV,)
 [priority]: # (1860)

-# Permissions
+# Policy

-DevOps Secrets Vault configs are all about permissions.
+DevOps Secrets Vault configs are all about the policies that control permissions.
 To see the current permissions policies, you read out the contents of the config:

 ```bash
 thy config read -be yaml